 All PHP penetration testing tools are partly automated and always require manual intervention.
 Also, not all tools are tailor-made to fit your PHP security audits.
 Based on your needs and to provide a complete arsenal to secure your web application, Astra created the Vulnerability Management Platform.

 With custom made audits for your specific application, you can be sure of a thorough analysis and all-round testing.
 Automated testing combined with manual audits provides you with the most comprehensive PHP security audit that you will ever need.

 Astra security experts also go out of their way to assist your developers in fixing those vulnerabilities.
-All this is made seamless by our one-stop Security audit dashboard.
+All this is made seamless by our one-stop Security Scan dashboard.